Domestic Abuse

 Who is affected by domestic abuse?

-Abuse can occur in gay and lesbian relationships and violence can occur from other family members, e.g. son or daughter being violent toward a parent.
+Abuse can occur in all types of relationships, including gay and lesbian relationships, and violence can occur from other family members, e.g. son or daughter being violent toward a parent.
 Domestic abuse can also affect more than one member of a household.

 Who is responsible for dealing with reports of domestic abuse in Habinteg?